-George NuñezDirector of the Office of Emergency Management Baylor University
+George NunezDirector, Office of Emergency Management Baylor University

-George is a founding member and presently serving as vice chair of the Universities and Colleges Caucus (UCC) with the International Association of Emergency Managers (IAEM).
+George is a founding member and presently serving as National Chair of the Universities and Colleges Caucus (UCC) with the International Association of Emergency Managers (IAEM).
 He is also a commissioner for the IAEM Scholarship Program.
-George is a Weather-Ready Nation (WRN) Ambassador with the National Oceanic and Atmospheric Administration (NOAA); participates in InfraGard (Partnership between FBI and members of the private sector) and is a graduate of the FBI Citizens Academy, Washington, DC Field Office.
+George is a Weather-Ready Nation (WRN) Ambassador with the National Oceanic and Atmospheric Administration (NOAA)/National Weather Service (NWS); participates in InfraGard (Partnership between FBI and members of the private sector) and is a graduate of the FBI Citizens Academy, Washington, DC Field Office.
 He served as a national instructor and training contributor with the American Red Cross in the areas of disaster services and international humanitarian law.

 George earned his undergraduate and graduate degrees in International Relations from St. Mary’s University of San Antonio, Texas.